When can the examination be taken?

 - Schemes of work

-These resources are available on the Teacher Support website.
+These resources are available on the School Support Hub.

 Is it possible to enter candidates for a single paper or for three papers in an examination session?